 The Text (exactly what will be said through text to speech technology)

-Once the message has been delivered to Portland the EASCAP EnDec will send the message to the FEMA CAP server.
+Once the message has been delivered to Portland, the EASCAP EnDec will send the message to the FEMA CAP server.

 Once the message has been entered into the CAP server in Washington D.C., all stations and systems polling the CAP server will recognize that the location and event codes matching those programmed into the individual EAS decoders and they will forward the message.

 If the message was entered into the system as text, the individual decoders will convert the text to speech.
-If the message created by OERS attached an MP3 audio file it will play that file.
+If the message created by OERS attached an MP3 audio file, it will play that file.
 Those decoders that lack a text to speech option will not forward the message at all and would rely on the back-up analog message.

 Once the message has been sent to the CAP server for distribution, an analog copy of the same message will be sent as an analog message to the EAS EnDec of the OPB system.
-The duplicate message will then be distributed by the legacy analog network that facilitates the President message statewide.
+The duplicate message will then be distributed by the legacy analog network that facilitates the President’s message statewide.
 Decoders that have received the message by polling the CAP server will ignore the duplicate message.
 Those decoders that lack a text to speech option will broadcast the analog message if the message was originated as text only.
 This will occur if there was not an attached audio file.

 Oregon Emergency Management in Salem also can use another EAS CAP compliant encoder located in their dispatch center.
 In the event the EAS Encoder in Portland cannot be accessed, or the unit has lost its connection to the FEMA CAP server, this unit can also be used to access the CAP server and launch an emergency message.
 What would not occur in this back-up scenario would be the simultaneous launching of the analog message.
 An analog message could be launched after the fact using the legacy system in place at OERS.